laminlabs/lamin-blog/docs/1000genomes.md

 Unlike Iceberg and DuckLake, **LaminDB** goes beyond tables and supports datasets across any storage format - parquet, AnnData, HDF5, zarr, VCF, ….
 The user can manage anything from blobs in a data lake to structured datasets with multiple array components using a single composite schema concept.
 LaminDB shares DuckLake's architectural design — a relational database for metadata and storage for data — and natively provides data lineage (**Table 1**).

-While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.
-To use LanceDB, you need to convert your data into the Lance format.
+While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.[^lancedb-format] To use LanceDB, you need to convert your data into the Lance format.
-While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particulary, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.
-These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.
+While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particular, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.[^tiledb] These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

 Let us now review the code for different operations.